-Kevin Rozsa is the Vice President of Supply Chain, and has been employed by Transtar for 18 years.
-He has held several leadership roles with the company, originally hired by Monte Ahuja in 2001 as VP, Corporate Marketing, and later named VP, International Sales.
-Throughout Transtar ownership and CEO changes, Kevin was asked to lead other areas of the company, including Pro King, Nickels Performance, Category Management, and for the past two years, Supply Chain.
-In this role, he is responsible for Purchasing and Inventory Management, as well as Product and Content Management, the Cleveland Distribution Center, International Sales and eCommerce sales.
+Kevin Rozsa is the EVP, Business Development.
+He focuses on identifying and establishing partnerships and growth opportunities and leading Transtar’s merger and acquisition strategy.
+He has held several leadership roles with the company, originally hired by founder Monte Ahuja in 2001 as VP, Corporate Marketing, and later named VP, International Sales.
+Throughout Transtar ownership and CEO changes, Kevin was asked to lead other areas of the company, including Pro King, Nickels Performance, Category Management, and Supply Chain.

 Prior to joining Transtar, Kevin held sales, marketing and product management leadership positions with Schaeffler, a supplier to Transtar since the mid-1980s when he first introduced the Schaeffler LuK RepSet program to the company.
 Kevin joined Schaeffler in 1985, and worked there for 16 years.

-Kevin Rozsa earned his Executive MBA from Kent State University Graduate School of Management and his Bachelor of Arts, Business Administration, from Washington and Jefferson College.
-Kevin is married to Debbie and they have 3 grown daughters.
-In his spare time he enjoys social activities with his family and friends at their lake community in Silver Lake, OH, traveling to college swim events to watch their youngest daughter compete for Ohio Wesleyan University, and watching football games, especially as an avid Pittsburgh Steelers and Ohio State Buckeye fan.
+He earned his Executive MBA from Kent State University Graduate School of Management in 1990 and his Bachelor of Arts, Business Administration, from Washington and Jefferson College in 1985.
+Kevin is married to Debbie who he met while both were attending W&J, and they have 3 grown daughters.
+In his spare time, he enjoys social activities with his family and friends at their lake community in Silver Lake, OH, traveling and watching football games, especially as an avid Pittsburgh Steelers and Ohio State Buckeye fan.

-Anna Gluck is the Vice President of Human Resources at Transtar Industries.
-She brings a proven track record of success in the creation and execution of a well-developed talent management strategy.
-In addition to being a 2017 Finalist for Crain’s Cleveland HR Archer Award in the category of Innovation, accomplishments include implementing development programs focused on employee career advancement and designing an employer brand campaign centered on fostering a multi-generational and modern workforce.
+Anna Gluck is the Executive Vice President of Human Resources at Transtar Industries.
+She leads the cornerstone of Transtar’s company culture and champions a best-in-class employee experience.
+She has a proven track record of success in the creation of a well-developed talent management strategy.
+In addition to being a 2017 Finalist for Crain’s Cleveland HR Archer Award in the Innovation category, accomplishments include developing programs focused on employee career advancement and designing an employer brand campaign centered on fostering a multigenerational, modern workforce.

 Anna earned her BS in Education from Cleveland State University and her MBA from Cleveland State University.
 She also holds her Senior Professional in Human Resources (SPHR) designation through the Society of Human Resource Management.

-Bryan Chaikin is the Vice President of Technology at Transtar Industries, where in 2 years, his accomplishments include developing transend™, a proprietary ecommerce solution, and migrating datacenters to a virtualized cloud environment, saving the company millions year over year.
+Bryan Chaikin is the Executive Vice President of Innovation at Transtar Industries, where in 2 years, his accomplishments include developing transend™, a proprietary ecommerce solution, and migrating datacenters to a virtualized cloud environment, saving the company millions year over year.